-Commitments - At year end, the City had construction commitments outstanding for the Amphitheater/City Park Project, in the form of contracts and purchase orders, of approximately \$751,482, of which approximately \$547,932 had been completed as of June 30, 2013.
+Commitments - At year end, the City had construction commitments outstanding for (1) the Amphitheater/City Park Concessions/Restrooms Project, and (2) the Public Works building in the form of contracts and purchase orders, of approximately \$477,400 and \$1,517,000, respectively.
+Of these total contracts, approximately \$55,819 (Concessions/Restrooms Project) and \$118,237 (Public Works building) had been completed as of June 30, 2014.
+Both projects are expected to be completed during the year ending June 30, 2015.